kgvinod/node-bash/README.md

 # node-bash
-Run bash scripts using node.js and browser
+Run bash scripts in browser using node.js